-On-campus student employment is a high-impact experience that can enhance overall career readiness through helping students develop transferable skills and gain valuable work experience.
+On-campus student employment is a high-impact experience that can enhance overall career readiness by helping students develop transferable skills and gain valuable work experience.
 The resources below are based on the 8 NACE competencies and designed to support hands-on learning experiences within student employment.

 “The Employment Readiness Toolkit is a self-paced online course that focuses on the NACE career readiness competencies.
 This course includes interactive modules that help students understand, assess, develop, articulate, and reflect on these competencies.

 The Career Ready Guide takes approximately 5 hours to complete.
 Supervisors and student employees should work together to develop goals and a timeline for completion.

 SkillSurvey is an evaluation tool based on the NACE competencies.
 Supervisors and student employees each assess the student’s work-related behaviors in a survey that takes less than 10 minutes to complete (on average).